micmejia/bible-dump/NKJV/Ezekiel/Ezek 12.md

 Moreover the word of the Lord came to me, saying,

 ###### 18
-"Son of man, eat your bread with [^b]quaking, and drink your water with trembling and anxiety.
+"Son of man, eat your bread with quaking, and drink your water with trembling and anxiety.

 ###### 19
 And say to the people of the land, 'Thus says the Lord God to the inhabitants of Jerusalem _and_ to the land of Israel: "They shall eat their bread with anxiety, and drink their water with dread, so that her land may be emptied of all who are in it, because of the violence of all those who dwell in it.